mreinstein/collision-2d/README.md

 ## why another collision package?

-over the years I've found dozens of collision routines and libraries for 2d.
+There are many javascript collision routines and libraries for 2d.
+None satisifed all of these criteria:

-None that satisifed all of these criteria:
+* consistent API interface

-* consistent API interface - most of the collision routines are one-off and each is a special snowflake.
-No uniform interface means ugly integration, and converting between different representations
+* doesn't generate garbage
-* avoids generating memory garbage - most of the toy collision routines out in the wild don't specifically avoid creating memory garbage, which thrashes the javascript garbage collector
+* consistent vector/matrix/line representation
-* consistent vector/matrix representation - gl-matrix is the industry standard. use that!
+* is data-oriented
-* is data-oriented and purely functional - does not spew state all over your application by wrapping up methods and data.
-All functions are pure and accept common data structures
+* is purely functional
-* avoids bloat - many of the collision routines available are part of a larger physics engine, and that brings a lot of bloat.
-Things like gravity, rigid body handling, and complex solvers are a separate problem that don't belong in collision handling routines. keep the concerns separate!
+* collisions only - no gravity, rigid body handling, or complex solvers
-* uses pure es modules - we have a way out of proprietary module and bundling systems now.
+* pure es modules

 so here we are!